 In Zone 7, for instance, I assumed all those in zone 7 would plant at the same time.
 Likewise, people living in zone 8 would plant earlier and those in zone 6 would plant later.

-And while this isn’t always inaccurate, I realized as I dove deeper in my garden journey that this isn’t always accurate, either.
-As I’ll share today, both in the podcast episode and blog post below, garden zones were never created to tell you precisely when to plant.
+While this isn’t always inaccurate, I realized as I dove deeper in my garden journey, this isn’t always true, either.
+Garden zones were never created to tell you precisely when to plant.
 Instead, they serve an entirely different function.
-While it’s good to know your zone, it’s even more critical you know your growing season — that is, your average last and average first frost dates.
-Let me explain the difference.
+While it’s good to know your zone, it’s even more critical you know your growing season.

 What are Garden Zones?